 How is patient data handled?

 Rules and regulation for handling of patient data differs depending on the country and sometimes the medical area of use.
-Gnosco AB fulfils all the high requirements made by The Swedish Data Protection Authority.
-Gnosco AB provides an agreement with customers for handling patient data and can provide additional information if needed.
-For information regarding Sweden, please contact: firstname.lastname@example.org, +46 (0)760 405012
+Gnosco AB fullfils all the high requirements set by the countries we are active in.

-What kind of security is used for the Dermicus mobile applications?
+What kind of security is used for Dermicus?

 How is quality follow-up handled?